March 30, 2023

 Lawn Care is Still Possible With Allergies: Here's How

-Gardening is wonderful thing to do...especially in Texas where we have a great climate for keeping a beautiful garden all year round.
-But sometimes lawn care can be as uncomfortable as it is rewarding.
-Hot weather, knee pain, pricks from thorns, and the development of the ever-popular farmer’s tan are all risks for anyone who wants to enjoy their yard.
+Gardening is wonderful thing to do...especially in states where there is a great climate for keeping a beautiful yard all year round.
+But sometimes even basic lawn care can be as uncomfortable as it is rewarding.
+Allergies, hot weather, knee pain, pricks from thorns, and the development of the ever-popular farmer’s tan are all risks for anyone who wants to enjoy their yard.

-Things get even worse for gardeners when they’re also part of the 50 million Americans who suffer from allergies.
-With gardening being an excellent hobby for kids, they too can be prone to suffering from allergies.
-It’s no surprise that getting stuffy is a common side effect of gardening, but it doesn’t have to be.
-There are simple things you can do to alleviate your symptoms so that gardening can be enjoyable...even in 100-degree heat.
+With over 50 million Americans who suffering from allergies, it’s no surprise that getting stuffy is a common side effect of yard work, but it doesn’t have to be.
+There are a few things you can do to alleviate your allergy symptoms so that gardening can be enjoyable...even in 100-degree heat.